sghpjuikit/player/CONTRIBUTING.md

 Skins can depend on each other.

 The application automatically discovers the skins when it starts and monitors them for changes.
-The skins are located in separate folders in [working dir/skins](/working%20dir/skins), which also contains further instructions on how to create your own skin.
+The skins are located in separate folders in [app/skins](/app/skins), which also contains further instructions on how to create your own skin.

 Customize the appearance of the application by creating a new skin depending on the default skin and modifying what you want.